jrudess/streamdvr/README.md

 * Optional Dependencies: `streamlink`, `youtube-dl`, `mfcauto`

   * `streamlink` can be used to record instead of ffmpeg with a streamlink plugin at https://github.com/back-to/generic
+  * `streamlink` is used to fetch m3u8 URLS for FC2, Pixiv, and Youtube by default
+    * `fc2` requires a streamlink plugin provided at `plugins/streamlink/fc2.py`
-  * `youtube-dl` is used to fetch m3u8 URLs for CB, Twitch and Mixer
+  * `youtube-dl` is used to fetch m3u8 URLs for CB, Twitch and Mixer by default
   * `mfcauto` is used to fetch m3u8 URLs for MyFreeCams
-  * `fc2` requires a streamlink plugin provided at `plugins/streamlink/fc2.py`

 * Install StreamDVR
   >On GitHub, click `Clone or download`, `Download ZIP`.